wider2/EclipseJetty/README.md

 Idea is to check how Eclipse Jetty server works on Java with Gradle build.

-It was unknown experience for me, interesting to try.
+It was unknown experience for me, interesting to try Jetty.

+Intellij IDEA